charumakhijani/spark-ml-deployment/README.md

 # spark-ml-deployment

-Dataset is from below URL
+Dataset in this repository is used from- https://www.kaggle.com/mlg-ulb/creditcardfraud

-https://www.kaggle.com/mlg-ulb/creditcardfraud
+If you want to learn more about the spark ml deployment, please refer below posts.